AbilityNet (Bromsgrove & Redditch)

 - Volunteers must be aged 18 or over.

-- Because the nature of the work involves contact with vulnerable people, all successful applicants will be subject to an Enhanced Adult Disclosure check.
+- Because the nature of the work involves contact with vulnerable people, all successful applicants will be subject to an Enhanced Adult Disclosure check by Disclosure and Barring Service (England and Wales), Volunteer Scotland (PVG), or Access NI ( Northern Ireland)

-- 2 character references, one of which must be workplace related.
+- We require two character references, one of which must be UK workplace related

 Where is the opportunity based?